nicollis/iOS-Playgrounds/Animations/WorldTrotter/README.md

 Change UITabBar flow in the same direction as the user interface

-**Bonus** I updated the Interactive Transition to also properly flow with the user interface
+**Bonus: Self Created** I updated the Interactive Transition to also properly flow with the user interface

+## Challenge 2: Custom modal tranition animation

+Create a popup modal animation that loads from the top instead of the bottom.

+**Bonus: Book** bounce on landing